Wild mushrooms are curious organisms that require respect

 KidsPost asked Anne Pringle, a scientist who studies fungi at the University of Wisconsin, about fungi’s image problem.

-“Unfortunately, there aren’t really a lot of warm fuzzy mushroom stories out there,” Pringle said.
+“Unfortunately, there aren’t really a lot of warm fuzzy mushroom stories out there,” Pringle says.

 Stories are often about a handful of poisonous varieties that people regularly mistake for edible mushrooms.
 These few (known scientifically as Amanita, Galerina and Lepiota) pose real risks, especially for curious little kids and pets who don’t know enough the dangers of eating something they spot outside.